jschaf/pggen/CONTRIBUTING.md

 To debug generated query execution, start with the `query.sql_test.go` file in each example.
-I've structured the tests (at least the recent ones like `example/author`) so that every generated query has an isolated sub-test you can debug.
+I've structured the tests (at least the recent ones like `example/author`) so that every generated query has an isolated subtest you can debug.

 For tests that use a Postgres instance, you can find the schema used in the test